 Set Current Location

 You'd be hard pressed to find another place quite like the Mmuseumm anywhere.
 This tiny little museum is basically the size of an elevator shaft, exhibiting an array of random objects, many of which will fit in with a seasonal "theme."
-Here, in this quirky space, you can see perennial objects like the shoe that was once thrown at George W. Bush's head, as well as the other changing artifacts.
-You never know quite what you will find at Mmuseumm.
+Here, in this quirky space, you can see interesting exhibits such as 'last meal receipts' and personal possessions of people in history, as well as the other changing artifacts.

 The foundation of the Museum of Mathematics stemmed from the closing of the several institutions of higher learning around the city.
 Glen Whitney was at the forefront of the movement that involved math enthusiasts looking for an establishment dedicated to the science.
 On the floor are an array of interactive displays and math-based games that tap into your analytical side and make for an interesting time out with the family.
 The museum organizes a lecture series by educational luminaries and has previously played host to Craig Kaplan and Paul Hoffman.